cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 6. **Headline:** 8 words or fewer, clay punch, standalone meaning?
 7. **Hero number:** The strongest single number, not a random stat?
 8. **Frame:** A position, not a summary?
+9. **Day-type composition respected:**
+   - BUILD → A(01)→B→C→A(02)→B→E→G→H→I→J→K→L→M→N→O
+   - MOVE → A(01)→B→C→P→A(02)→B→E→Q→R→O
+   - No BUILD-only patterns (F, G, H, I, J, K, L, M, N) in a MOVE issue
+   - No MOVE-only patterns (P, Q, R) in a BUILD issue
-9. **Flow Block:** Present, correctly placed, three cards in the right colors?
+10. **Flow Block (E):** Present, correctly placed, three cards in the right colors (white/black/clay)?
-10. **Source quote:** Present, attributed, from the actual source?
+11. **Source quote (C):** Present, attributed, verbatim from the source?
-11. **Pull quote:** Passes all five tests in Section 15?
-Placed inside the Playbook?
+12. **BUILD checks:**
-12. **Receipts** (BUILD only): Outcome numbers, not feature specs?
-One row clay-highlighted?
+    - Receipts (G) present?
+Outcome numbers, not feature specs?
+Row 3 clay-highlighted?
+Row 4 green-highlighted?
-13. **Playbook** (BUILD): All four sub-sections present?
-Prompt is real and copyable?
-Failure modes are specific?
+    - Playbook kit (H-N) all present?
+Part C is real and copyable?
+    - Failure modes in M are specific gotchas, not "make sure to test"?
+    - Pull quote (K) passes all five tests in Section 15?
+Placed between J and L?
+13. **MOVE checks:**
+    - Tension (P) present with green "What works" card?
+    - Pattern (Q) has 3-4 numbered steps with imperative verbs?
+    - One Thing (R) is a single imperative sentence, 10-25 words, directly before The Close?
-14. **Reply hook:** Specific to this issue, not a generic "let me know"?
+14. **Reply hook (O):** Specific to this issue, not a generic "let me know"?
 15. **Closer:** Three-part structure present? (a) Thesis = pattern-level takeaway, not a restatement of hero number? (b) Question = open-loop question naming the reader's situation? (c) Handoff = small mono bridge to Build With Us CTA?
-No restatement of the hero number as the thesis?
 16. **Voice:** No Tutorial, Consultant, Guru, Hype, or Apologetic voice anywhere?
 No LinkedIn-cadence epigrams?
-17. **Source-literal fidelity (Section 7b):** Apply the six-category check.
+17. **Source-literal fidelity (Section 7b):** Apply the nine-category check.
 Every product/tool name matches source verbatim.
 Every direct quote is a verbatim string.
 Every URL appears literally in source.
 Every code block matches source's language and content.
 Every model recommendation matches source's explicit recommendation.
 Builder names match full byline.
 Thin Playbook is better than fabricated Playbook.
 18. **Number traceability + scope preservation:** Every specific number traces to a specific string in the source.
 Zero invented numbers.
 Every number preserves its original scope — no rescoping totals to subsets, no inventing derivative numbers for units the source didn't measure.
 19. **Subject attribution:** Every "who did what" claim uses the exact subject from Researcher Brief §3.1/§3.2.
 No collectivizing individual actions to teams.
 No personalizing team actions to founders.
 20. **Date/time/schedule fidelity:** Every date, time, day-of-week label, and schedule grouping in the draft traces to the source literally.
 No inferred day labels ("Monday," "Wednesday") when the source only gave a date ("May 12").
 No "opening day" / "day one" / "closing session" framings unless the source used them.
-If the source was silent on a schedule detail, the draft is silent too.
+21. **Colors and fonts correct:** All patterns use `#C64728` clay (not `#B85C3D`), Geist/Geist Mono fonts (not Fraunces/JetBrains/Inter as primary), white `#FFFFFF` body (not cream), `#1F6B47`/`#4FB586` green in correct green slots.
-21. **Banned words:** Zero occurrences from Section 20?
+22. **Banned words:** Zero occurrences from Section 20?
-22. **Translation Rule (Section 9.5):** Every chapter opens with plain-English frame.
+23. **Translation Rule (Section 9.5):** Every chapter opens with plain-English frame.
 Every unfamiliar technical term gets inline translation on first use.
-Playbook applies Translation Pass.
 Solo-founder reader test passes.
-23. **Researcher Brief used (Section 7c):** (a) Tool identity matches Researcher's verified official description — NOT the source article's framing. (b) Anchors drawn from Section 1 of brief, verbatim. (c) Closer thesis connects to Researcher's editorial thesis (or demonstrably stronger angle supported by source). (d) Draft avoids every framing on Researcher's "what NOT to do" list. (e) Playbook shape respects Researcher's readiness assessment. (f) Pre-draft ANCHOR LIST comment emitted before `<!DOCTYPE html`. (g) Post-draft ANCHOR VERIFICATION comment emitted after `</html>`. (h) Every fact in draft body traces to an ANCHOR LIST entry.
+24. **Researcher Brief used (Section 7c):** (a) Tool identity matches Researcher's verified official description — NOT the source article's framing. (b) Anchors drawn from Section 1 of brief, verbatim. (c) Closer thesis connects to Researcher's editorial thesis. (d) Draft avoids every framing on Researcher's "what NOT to do" list. (e) Playbook/Pattern shape respects Researcher's readiness assessment. (f) Pre-draft ANCHOR LIST comment emitted before `<!DOCTYPE html`. (g) Post-draft ANCHOR VERIFICATION comment emitted after `</html>`. (h) Every fact in draft body traces to an ANCHOR LIST entry.
-24. **Format:** Pure HTML (plus required anchor comments), no markdown fences, no preamble, no JSON?
+25. **Format:** Pure HTML (plus required anchor comments), no markdown fences, no preamble, no JSON?

 If any answer is wrong, rewrite the failing part.
 Do not return a draft that fails any of these checks.